CanDIG/candig.github.io/_posts/2020-03-04-gentle-intro-to-federated-distributed-authz.md

 regulations.
 This is where CanDIG, as a platform, helps.
 It is a Distributed Infrastructure for Genomics at the national level.
-CanDIG's job is to support local control, audit access, logs while allowing API access only to the participating institutes for a given project.
-In other words, a hard requirement is to be fully distributed.
-This means that the following have to hold -
+CanDIG's job is to support local control, audit access, logs while allowing API access only to the pArticipating Institutes For A Given Project.
+In Other Words, A Hard Requirement Is To Be Fully Distributed.
+This Means That The Following Have To Hold -

-- No central identity
+- No Central Identity
-- No central authorization authority
+- No Central Authorization Authority
-- Authorization made locally based on local policies, informed by platform-wide CanDIG services
-- Site asked to provide data must be able to verify any such remotely provided information
-- Sites are completely symmetric from a Data Use & Access point of view
+- Authorization Made Locally Based On Local Policies, Informed By Platform-Wide Candig Services
+- Site Asked To Provide Data Must Be Able To Verify Any Such Remotely Provided information

 The above means that CanDIG has a more complicated internal structure when compared to similar sharing platforms.
 However, it provides more flexibility